swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

       | NamedCharacter
       | Subpattern
       | UniScalar
+      | '\K'
       | '\'? <Character>
 ```

 Atoms are the smallest units of regular expression syntax.
 They include escape sequences e.g `\b`, `\d`, as well as meta-characters such as `.` and `$`.
 They also include some larger syntactic constructs such as backreferences and callouts.
 The most basic form of atom is a literal character.
 A meta-character may be treated as literal by preceding it with a backslash.
-Other characters may also be preceded with a backslash, but it has no effect, e.g `\I` is literal `I`.
+Other characters may also be preceded with a backslash, but it has no effect if they are unknown escape sequences, e.g `\I` is literal `I`.

+#### `\K`

+The `\K` escape sequence is used to drop any previously matched characters from the final matching result.
+It does not however interfere with captures, e.g `a(b)\Kc` when matching against `abc` will return a match of `c`, but with a capture of `b`.

 ### Groups